peteroupc/peteroupc.github.io/random.md

 <a id=Verifiable_Random_Numbers></a>
 #### Verifiable Random Numbers

 _Verifiable random numbers_ are random numbers (such as seeds for PRNGs) that are disclosed along with all the information necessary to verify their generation.
-Usually, of the information used to derive such numbers&mdash;
-- at least some of it is not known by anyone until some time after the announcement is made that those numbers will be generated, but all of it will eventually be publicly available, and
-- some of it can be disclosed in the announcement that those numbers will be generated.

-One process to generate verifiable random numbers is described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee).
-Although the source code given in that RFC uses the MD5 algorithm, the process does not preclude the use of [**hash functions**](#Hash_Functions) stronger than MD5 (see the last paragraph of section 3.3 of that RFC).

-Another way is to hash publicly known inputs using _verifiable delay functions_, functions whose output deliberately takes time to compute but is easy to verify.
-They were first formally defined in a 2018 paper by Boneh, Bonneau, and others.
-See also Lenstra&dash;Wesolowski 2015.
+Usually, such information includes random numbers and/or uncertain data to be determined and publicly disclosed in the future.
+Generating verifiable randomness has been described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt), in Lenstra&mdash;Wesolowski 2015, in Boneh, Bonneau et al. 2018 (the latter introduces so-called _verifiable delay functions_, functions whose output deliberately takes time to compute but is easy to verify), and elsewhere.

 <a id=Noise></a>
 #### Noise